finos/FDC3/docs/api/api-spec.md

 ```

 ##### Upgrading to a Remote API Connection
 There are a wide range of workflows where decoupled intents and/or context passing do not provide rich enough interactivity and applications are better off exposing proprietary APIs.
-In these cases, an App can use the *source* propoerty on the resolution of an intent to connect directly to another App and from there, call remote APIs using the methods available in the Desktop Agent context for the App.
+In these cases, an App can use the *source* property on the resolution of an intent to connect directly to another App and from there, call remote APIs using the methods available in the Desktop Agent context for the App.
 For example:

 ```javascript
     let chart = await agent.raiseIntent('ViewChart');